The Deadly Trap: Release

+The Deadly Trap was screened at the 1971 Cannes Film Festival, but was not entered into the main competition.
+It was released in France on June 9, 1971.

+Home media

+The film was released on Blu-Ray in the United States by Kino Lorber in February 2020.

 Reception

 The film received mixed reviews upon release.
 Vincent Canby in The New York Times called it an "arbitrarily muddled" suspense melodrama where "nothing works", and that it "means to demonstrate...the limits of human patience."
 Time Out praised "Clément's nice Hitchcockian-flavoured style and deft use of menacingly 'ordinary' locations" but said that "the ending has an impact similar to the punchline of a shaggy dog story."